 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-A ‘basket of goods’ comparison involves a retailer comparing a number of items that a consumer might buy in a shopping visit to their store against a similar basket of goods bought at a rival store.
+A ‘basket of goods’ comparison involves a retailer comparing a number of items that a consumer might buy in its store against a similar basket of goods bought at a rival store.
 Generally saving claims are based on the specific combination of products in the ad, although sometimes they may imply that consumers can save all the time.
-Ads which directly compare an individual product which is sold for a different price at different retailers is unlikely to be considered a basket of goods comparison.
+A comparison between an individual product which is sold for a different price at different retailers is unlikely to be considered a basket of goods comparison.
 The ASA has considered that a shopping basket survey, which would always be restricted to a selection of products, is a valid means of comparing the price performance of retailers.

 Marketers comparing an overall price of a basket of goods should compare a truly representative selection of goods and not skew the comparison to give themselves an artificial advantage.
 The products in a basket should be products typically bought by shoppers in a combination that reflects customers' normal shopping habits.